Air Duct Cleaning

 You have inspected your air duct system and are not too thrilled by your own discoveries.
 You decide that a good cleaning is in order and you would like to do it yourself.

 Regardless, of your motives (distrustful of duct cleaning companies, budget, challenge, etc.) you need to understand precisely what is meant by air duct cleaning and the extent of such an operation.
 First, cleaning air ducts means cleaning an entire technique of heating and cooling components.
-This includes all of the components of forced air systems like air supply and return air ducts, registers, grills, diffusers, cooling coils, heat exchangers as well as drip pans, and home units.
+This includes all of the components of forced air systems such as air supply and return air ducts, registers, grills, diffusers, cooling coils, heat exchangers as well as drip pans, and home units.
 The list might seem long, but you need to understand precisely what you’re getting into so that things are done properly.

 Never forget that when it comes to duct cleaning, no step could be skipped, and the pollutants or contaminants that accumulate in your duct system have to be eradicated 100%, otherwise you risk re-contamination of the entire system.